yakhyo/defect-det/README.md

         - Advantages: SGD is a classic optimization algorithm.
 It can work well with carefully tuned learning rates and momentum, making it useful for fine-tuning and achieving good generalization.
         - Considerations: It might require more hyperparameter tuning compared to adaptive optimizers like Adam.
-Using a learning rate schedule (learning rate decay) can be beneficial to stabilize training.
+Using a learning rate scheduler (learning rate decay) can be beneficial to stabilize training.
     - **Adam Optimizer**:
         - Advantages: Adam (Adaptive Moment Estimation) is an adaptive learning rate optimizer that computes individual learning rates for different parameters.
 It combines the benefits of both the AdaGrad and RMSProp optimizers.